turbot/guardrails-docs/docs/guides/azure/import/index.md

 API permissions are required when importing a Tenant, Management Group or EntraID Directory.
 Skip this section if import a subscription.

-1. Navigate to the **Azure Active Directory** service, select the Guardrails app registration.
+2. Navigate to [Microsoft Entra ID > App Registrations](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) and select your Guardrails app registration.
 2. Click **API Permissions** on the left side.
 If there are any existing permissions, remove them by clicking the three dot menu icon and selecting **Remove Permission**.
 3. Add the following API Permissions using the **+ Add a permission** button.